Healthdirect Free Australian health advice you can count on.

 The main symptoms of norovirus are:

-Symptoms usually appear 1 or 2 days after infection, but they can develop as soon as 12 hours after.
-They usually last for 1 or 2 days and rarely cause long-term harm in people who are otherwise healthy.
+Symptoms usually last for 1 or 2 days.
+They rarely cause long-term harm in people who are otherwise healthy.

-Symptoms can be more severe and long-lasting in elderly people, young children and people with a compromised immune system.
-If you or someone you care for has a severe infection, they may need hospital care.
+If you or someone you care for has a severe gastroenteritis infection, seek medical or hospital care.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.